jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    <h3>Transitioning from linear to non-linear neutrinos</h3>

-As you've now experienced first hand, non-linear neutrino simulations can take a long time to run.
+As you've now experienced first-hand, non-linear neutrino simulations can take a long time to run.
 As written above, a major reason for this is the small global time step size required by the non-linear neutrino fluid, leading to many more time steps than usual.
 This is especially true at early times and